kresusapp/kresus/README.md

 ## Install on CozyCloud

-If you already have a Cozy instance set up, then you can install Kresus either from the Marketplace or by hopping on the machine and running the following
+If you already have a Cozy instance set up, then your best (and [only](https://github.com/cozy/cozy-home/issues/789)) choice is to install Kresus from the Marketplace.
-command:

-    cozy-monitor install kresus -r https://framagit.org/bnjbvr/kresus.git@builds

 ## Standalone install on Debian